What Can You Learn About Using High Beams While Studying For Your DMV Learners Permit Test

 - Slow down until your forward visibility is restored.

 - If you feel completely blind, don’t panic and go on driving straight ahead, while slowing the car down gradually.
-If it is necessary, stop the car (observing traffic rules and avoiding to create obstacles for other vehicles) and have a rest until your vision returns.
+If it is necessary, stop the car (observing traffic rules and avoiding creating obstacles for other vehicles) and have a rest until your vision returns.

 Practice the driving license exam and train your vision in advance: when driving during daylight hours, find a point on its windshield, which remains visible while you are looking at the road using your side vision.
 Try to remember its location and look at this point, when the oncoming vehicle’s high beams come on.